Writers Retreat Writer-in-Residence, Interlochen College of Creative Arts

 Instructor of Creative Writing, Interlochen College of Creative Arts

-Anne-Marie Oomen is author of two memoirs, Pulling Down the Barn and House of Fields, both Michigan Notable Books, An American Map: Essays (Wayne State University Press), and a full-length collection of poetry, Uncoded Woman (Milkweed Editions).
-She is also represented in New Poems of the Third Coast: Contemporary Michigan Poetry, and edited Looking Over My Shoulder: Reflections on the Twentieth Century, an anthology of seniors' essays funded by the Michigan Humanities Council.
-She has written seven plays, including the award-winning Northern Belles (inspired by oral histories of women farmers), and most recently, Secrets of Luuce Talk Tavern, 2012 winner of the CTAM contest.
+Anne-Marie Oomen is author of the memoir Love, Sex and 4-H, (winner, Next Generation Indie Award for memoir); Pulling Down the Barn, and House of Fields, (both Michigan Notable Books); An American Map: Essays (Wayne State University Press); and a full-length collection of poetry, Uncoded Woman (Milkweed Editions).
+She is represented in New Poems of the Third Coast: Contemporary Michigan Poetry, edited Looking Over My Shoulder: Reflections on the Twentieth Century, an anthology of seniors' essays funded by the Michigan Humanities Council.
+She has written seven plays, including award-winning Northern Belles (inspired by oral histories of women farmers), and Secrets of Luuce Talk Tavern, 2012 winner of the CTAM contest.
 She adapted the meditations of Gwen Frostic for Chaotic Harmony, a choreopoem.
-She is founding editor of Dunes Review, former president of Michigan Writers, Inc., and serves as instructor of creative writingat Interlochen College for Creative Arts' Writer's Retreat, and Solstice MFA at Pine Manor College, MA.
-She and her husband, David Early, live near Empire, MI.
+She is founding editor of Dunes Review, former president of Michigan Writers, Inc., serves as instructor at the Solstice MFA in Creative Writing at Pine Manor College, MA; Interlochen College of Creative Arts; and appears at conferences throughout the country.
+She and her husband, David Early, built their home near Empire, Michigan.